A job that involves working with wildlife is both demanding and rewarding.

 and clients.
 It is not just a job, it is a way of life.

-If you are interested in being an employee, please read this page thoroughly from
+If you are interested in being an employee or contractor, please read this page thoroughly from

 top to bottom, including our criteria, to see if you qualify -